svilladaniel/holbertonschool-low_level_programming/README.md

-This repository contains all the proyects of C programming languaje
+This directory contains all the c projects